When Should I Update My Estate Plan in New Jersey?

 4. Death or divorce

 Your spouse is likely to be included in some way on your estate planning documents.
-This can include, beneficiary designations, power of attorney, executor, and so forth.
+This can include being designated as a beneficiary, being an agent in a power of attorney, being designated as the executor of your will, and so forth.
 If you get a divorce or your spouse passes away, you need to review these documents with your estate planning attorney.

 Reasons to Update Estate Plan Description